agude/agude.github.io/_posts/2019-02-20-switrs_bicycle_crashes_by_date.md

 crashes increasing in recent years while bike crashes fall off.
 Further study and additional data is necessary before I can determine the reasons behind this trend.

----

-[^1]: Of the 223,772 recorded crashes with bicycles, **89% involve a car**.
-There is a bias though: SWITRS reports are filled out when the police or CHP are called to the scene.
-As such, they skew towards worse accidents.